joshADE/react-nav-query-params/README.md

 // call creator function with the routeMapping
-// and you will get back a context to wrap around application(optional)
+// and you will get back a context to wrap around the application
-// as well as a hook to 'look up' functions that help manage each grouping of query params based on the route key provided
+// as well as a hook to manage the query params given a specific route key
+// (Refer to the 'Usage' section below)

 export const { NavQueryContext, useNavQueryParams } = creator(
   routeMapping